typedb/typedb/docs/pages/documentation/5-migration/SQL-migration.md

 ALTER TABLE event ADD FOREIGN KEY ( name ) REFERENCES pet ( name );
 ```

-We can define an ontology that corresponds to the SQL tables as follows:
+We can define an schema that corresponds to the SQL tables as follows:

 ```graql-test-ignore